Toric varieties of Loday's associahedra and noncommutative cohomological field theories: Introduction

 \subsection{Acknowledgements}

-This paper was completed during the authors\rq{} stays at University of Amsterdam, Trinity College Dublin, and University Nice Sophia Antipolis.
-The authors would like to thank these institutions for the excellent working conditions enjoyed during their stay there.
-The authors would also like to acknowledge useful discussions with Mikhail Kapranov, Yuri Ivanovich Manin, and Arkady Vaintrob during the final stage of the preparation of this paper.
+This paper was completed during the authors\rq{} stays at University of Amsterdam, Trinity College Dublin, and Universit\'e Nice Sophia Antipolis.
+The authors would like to thank these institutions for the excellent working conditions enjoyed during their stays there.
+The authors would also like to acknowledge useful discussions with Raf Bocklandt, Mikhail Kapranov, Yuri Ivanovich Manin, Arkady Vaintrob, and Thomas Willwacher during the final stages of the preparation of this paper.